levycarneiro/LoRaDurationTests/README.md

 # LoRaDurationTests
-How much time it takes to send a LoRa message with different parameters?
+How much time does it take to send a LoRa message with different parameters?

 Tests done with: